Introduction

 - It gives you more freedom: Unlike its predecessor, FEMA allows you to hold foreign currency accounts and invest abroad.
 As an entrepreneur, this means you can now explore opportunities like setting up a subsidiary in Singapore or investing in US stocks, opening up new avenues for growth and diversification.

-- From control to management: The focus shifted from controlling forex to managing it effectively.
+- From control to management: Focus moved to managing forex, not micromanaging businesses.

 Key features of FEMA: What you need to know